pedrospinosa/portfolio/README.md

-# Pedro Spinosa - Portfolio
+# Portfolio - A Forkable Portfolio Website

-A modern, responsive portfolio website showcasing my experience as an ML Engineer at Nubank and expertise in AI/ML, MLOps, and infrastructure.

-## 🌐 Live Portfolio Deployment

-Visit the portfolio at: [https://pedrospinosa.dev](https://pedrospinosa.dev)
+A modern, responsive portfolio website built with FastAPI and Jinja2. **Easily forkable** - just update the `portfolio.yml` file to customize your own portfolio!

 ## ✨ Features

+- **Easy Customization**: All data stored in `portfolio.yml` - no Python code changes needed
 - **Modern Design**: Clean, professional interface with smooth animations
 - **Responsive Layout**: Perfect on desktop, tablet, and mobile devices
 - **FastAPI Backend**: Modern Python web framework with API endpoints